 Be aware that even the posted speed limit in some areas, including curves and exit/entrance ramps, could be too fast.
-If you drive too fast in such areas, your truck could be at risk for tipping over.
+If you drive too fast in such areas, your truck could be at risk of tipping over.
 This is because the posted speed limits are typically geared more toward passenger cars than commercial trucks.
 To compensate for the dimensions of your rig, make a point of driving much slower in these areas.

 Make Adjustments for the Weather

 Inclement weather can greatly increase the risk of an accident taking place.
 When driving on wet roads, reduce your speed by one-third.
 When the weather is icy or snowy, cut your speed in half.
 Remember that you should allow more time to change lanes or slow down when the weather is bad.
 Be aware of what is going on around you.
-If you notice that other commercial drivers are getting off the road, it may be good idea for you to do so, as well.
+If you notice that other commercial drivers are getting off the road, it may be a good idea for you to do so, as well.

 Pay Attention to Your Health

 Just as it is important to maintain your rig, it’s also important to maintain your own health.
 Make sure you are getting enough sleep and you are eating right.
-This will help you to feel more alert behind the wheel, which is important whether you are a long-haul or a short-haul driver.
+This will help you to feel more alert behind the wheel, which is important whether you are long-haul or a short-haul driver.